spruceid/treeldr/README.md

 # TreeLDR

+An intuitive Linked Data schema definition language and boilerplate code generator.
-Data schema languages are already hard to use, and this difficulty compounds when introducing signing and remixing.
-TreeLDR is a that combines data schemas, signature suites, migration strategies, and blockchain publishing and produces an SDK in the target language such as Python or Java.
-This way, developers can define data structures in a familiar way and think purely about the application level.
+TreeLDR can be used to produce JSON Schemas, JSON-LD contexts, migration strategies, blockchain publishing routines, etc. and entire SDKs in various target programing languages such as Python, Java and more.
+This way, developers can define data structures in a familiar way and focus purely on the application level.

-Under the hood, standard data semantics and schema specification languages such as JSON-LD and jsonschema should be used.
 Ideally, TreeLDR supports more than just JSON-based data formats, such as CBOR, capnproto, protobuf, ASN.1, and more.

+## Usage

 TreeLDR strawman example:
 ```